Initiating, Adapting and Renewing Prescriptions

-At the time of initiating, adapting or renewing a prescription, the pharmacist must advise the patient or their authorized agent that they are entitled to the prescription and have the option of taking it to the pharmacy of their choice for dispensing.
+At the time of initiating, adapting or renewing a prescription, the pharmacist must advise the patient or their authorized agent that they are entitled to the prescription and may take it to a pharmacy of their choice for dispensing.

 When initiating, adapting or renewing, a pharmacist must document in the patient record:

-- a copy of the prescription provided to the patient or the patient’s authorized agent to take to a pharmacy of their choosing, if applicable;
+- A copy of the prescription taken by the patient or their authorized agent to have dispensed at a pharmacy of their choosing, if applicable;

-- the rationale for initiating, adapting or renewing the prescription (i.e. patient assessment, monitoring plan, etc.);
+- The rationale for the decision to initiate, adapt or renew the prescription (i.e., patient assessment, clinical guidelines consulted, etc.);

-- the date that the original prescriber (and primary care provider if different) were notified, if applicable, and;
+- The date that the original prescriber (and primary care provider if different) were notified, if applicable.

 Documentation sent to a prescriber should be concise and must include relevant details respecting the pharmacist’s initiation, renewal or, if appropriate, adaptation of the prescription to ensure that the patient record is complete in both locations.